Here are two things you could do that would make a huge difference in your life:

 - Learn to be present to the sensations of your body.

 - Practice connecting with those sensations on a regular basis.

-There is a lot of confusion these days about the concept of mindfulness.
-A few months ago, I read a New York Times article in which the author expressed her dismay that she hadn’t found permanent contentment being in the moment, and wondered why she shouldn’t use her incredible powers of imagination to zone out, particularly with activities like dishwashing, which she hates.
+There is a lot of confusion about the concept of mindfulness.
+A while ago, I read a New York Times article in which the author expressed her dismay that she hadn’t found permanent contentment being in the moment, and wondered why she shouldn’t use her incredible powers of imagination to zone out, particularly with activities like dishwashing, which she hates.